 So, for example, a search for the query [football] should provide different results in the US, the UK, and Australia, because the term in each place refers to completely different sports.

-A patent granted to Google this week describes some ways that the search engine might try to associate web pages with country locations, and searchers with preferred countries, as well as a method that could take that information to bias search results based upon the preferred country of a searcher, showing them country-specific results.
+A patent granted to Google this week describes some ways that the search engine might try to associate web pages with country locations and searchers with preferred country results.

 A preferred country might include the country of the searcher as well as other countries that searcher might find acceptable, such as showing search results from the United States to people located in Canada.

-The country-specific results patent was originally filed in 2003, and it is possible that if the method described in this patent has been used by Google, that it may have evolved over time, or have been replaced by newer techniques.
+The preferred country results patent was originally filed in 2003, and it is possible that if the method described in this patent has been used by Google, that it may have evolved over time, or have been replaced by newer techniques.

 System and method for providing preferred country biasing of search results